-Students receiving tuition scholarships are expected to register full time (9 or 12 credits, depending on level).
-Because Level 1 students must take 12 credits (the maximum chargeable tuition amount), they may overload at no additional cost to the Graduate School; thus, there are no special requirements for Level 1 students.
+Students receiving tuition scholarships are expected to register full time.
+Because G1 students must take 12 credits (the maximum chargeable tuition amount), they may overload at no additional cost; thus, there are no special requirements for G1 students.

-Level 2, 3, and 4 students are considered full time at 9 credits.
+G2, G3, & G4 students are considered full time at 9 credits.
 Thus, taking more than 9 credit hours constitutes an overload for funded students.
-Except for certain exempted programs, Level 2, 3, or 4 students who register for more than 9 credit hours will be billed for all credits above 9, unless an Overload Petition for Funded Students is approved by both the graduate program and the Graduate School.
-Overloads will be approved only when it is demonstrated (via the justification section of the petition) that the additional credit hours are applicable to the degree program requirements and are essential for completion of the degree in a timely manner.
+G2, G3, & G4 students who register for more than 9 credit hours will be billed for all credits above 9, unless an overload is approved by the graduate program.
+Overloads will be approved only when it is demonstrated that the additional credit hours are applicable to the degree program requirements and are essential for completion of the degree in a timely manner.

 Payment of Fees for ABD Students